Emilyfactor/Week_14_Homework_Web_Development/Unit_14_homework_Solved.md

 Answer the following questions about `curl`:

 10. What are the advantages of using `curl` over the browser?
+    -

 11. Which `curl` option is used to change the request method?
+    - change the method into something else by using curl -X or --request followed by the actual method name

 12. Which `curl` option is used to set request headers?
+    - curl -H or --header

 13. Which `curl` option is used to view the response header?
+    - curl -i or --include (include protocol headers in the output)
+    - curl -I or --head    (show document info only)

 14. Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?
+    -

 #### Sessions and Cookies